 Information About SSA's Office of Disability Adjudication and Review

-The Office of Disability Adjudication and Review (ODAR) is responsible for holding hearings and issuing decisions as part of the Social Security Administration's process for determining whether or not a person may receive benefits.
+The Office of Disability Adjudication and Review (ODAR) is responsible for holding hearings, issuing decisions, and reviewing appeals as part of the Social Security Administration's process for determining whether or not a person may receive benefits.
 Headquartered in Falls Church, Virginia, ODAR is one of the largest administrative adjudication systems in the world.

 ODAR directs a nationwide field organization of administrative law judges (ALJ) who conduct impartial "de novo" hearings and make decisions on appealed determinations involving retirement, survivors, disability, and supplemental security income benefits.
-Through the Appeals Council, ODAR also reviews ALJ decisions on appeal by claimants, or on its own motion, and issues the final agency decision on such cases.
+Through the Appeals Council, ODAR also reviews ALJ decisions on appeal by claimants, or on its own motion, and processes cases appealed to federal court.
 The Deputy Commissioner for Disability Adjudication and Review is the agency official responsible for administration of this enormous adjudicative system.

 ODAR has two case processing/adjudication components, also located in Falls Church, Virginia - the Office of the Chief Administrative Law Judge and the Office of Appellate Operations.